Best Medicare Advantage Plans in Colorado (2026)

 Compare Maximum Out-of-Pocket Costs

 Don't focus only on monthly premiums when evaluating plans.
-Look at the maximum out-of-pocket costs, which represent the most you'll pay for covered services in a year.
-A plan with a $0 premium but $7,833 maximum out-of-pocket could cost more than one with a $29 premium and $6,750 maximum if you need frequent medical care.
+Look at the maximum out-of-pocket costs, the most you'll pay for covered services in a year.
+A plan with a $0 premium but $7,833 maximum out-of-pocket cost is more than one with a $29 premium and $6,750 maximum if you need frequent medical care.

 3. 3